-Lang 260: Introduction to Creative Writing is the first required course that literature majors pursuing a concentration in creative writing must take.
+Lang 260: Introduction to Creative Writing is the first required course that English majors pursuing a concentration in creative writing must take.
 Please review all the creative writing concentration requirements and course descriptions in the UNC Asheville Course Catalog.

 Senior Seminar in Creative Writing (Lang 497)

-Literature majors with a concentration in creative writing are required to take Lang 497, the Senior Seminar in Creative Writing, as their capstone course in the department.
+English majors with a concentration in creative writing are required to take Lang 497, the Senior Seminar in Creative Writing, as their capstone course in the department.
 Students enrolled will work with the seminar director to develop a schedule with interim deadlines, will acquire a second reader, and will craft a significant manuscript of poetry, fiction, creative non-fiction, or drama.
 Specific procedures and formats for each genre will be explained by the seminar director.
 Students are responsible for preparing and signing a Release Form as well as a Creative Writing Title Page by filling out the proper forms and submitting them with your paper.

 Students will electronically submit their final papers, which will be saved as PDF files and archived in that format.
 Students are responsible for providing their first reader with a copy of the final paper’s cover sheet, including the signature of each faculty advisor, as well as the signed release forms allowing library archival of the essays.

 Senior Creative Writing Project

 Late in the junior year, students should begin planning for a significant senior project.
 This project must develop a minimum of a chapbook-length manuscript of poetry, short fiction, or non-fiction prose.
 More ambitious students can submit full-length manuscripts of poetry, non-fiction prose, a one act play or a novel.
 Material from previous workshops may be used, but must reflect substantial revision.
 New work must be included, the amount of which will be determined by the project advisor.